| Title: | Interface to the 'Nominatim' API |

 lat |

-Latitude values in numeric format.
-Must be in the range
+Numeric latitude values in the range

 |